Benchmarking Deep Learning Convolutions on Energy-constrained CPUs: Conclusion

 \section{Conclusion}

-This work introduced a methodology to benchmark convolution operators on CPUs in the context of energy-constrained CNN inference.
-By extending prior studies to multiple modern vendors (ARM\R, Intel\R, AMD\R, Nvidia\R) and using socket-level energy measurements, we provided accurate insights into the real consumption of embedded devices.
-Our results highlight the pertinence of socket-level energy measurements, more precise and more reliable than MSRs.
-We also enlight the existence of a trade-off between inference speed and instantaneous power consumption across all the studied architectures.
-Future work may focus on extending the study to architectures with accelerators such as GPUs and NPUs, and on better understanding the differences between MSR-based and socket-level energy measurements.
+This work introduces an original methodology based on high-resolution socket-level power measurements to benchmark CNN inference on CPUs commonly used in embedded and battery-powered systems.
+By extending prior studies to the major CPU vendors ARM\R, Intel\R, AMD\R, NVIDIA\R and leveraging precise socket-level energy instrumentation, we provide accurate insights into the real energy consumption of such CPUs.
+Our results demonstrate the relevance of socket-level energy measurements, which we prove to be more reliable and precise than MSR-based estimations.
+Our experiments also reveal a clear trade-off between inference latency and power consumption across all evaluated architectures.
+Overall, our benchmarks show that the ARM\R Cortex-A78AE CPU combined with an implicit GEMM convolution implementation offers the best trade-off between latency and power consumption, achieving ResNet50v1.5 inference in 102~ms with an average power of 25.3~W, corresponding to 2.58~J. Future work will expand this analysis to architectures with accelerators such as GPUs or NPUs, and further investigate the discrepancy between MSRs and socket energy measurements.